 Most users love Missha BB cream for:

-the coverage, making possible to hide redness, pimples, discoloration
+- the coverage, making it possible to hide redness, pimples, discoloration

 Cons

 First of all, why is it marketed as a BB cream?
 It is a foundation by all means.
-It has a thick consistency, even when a small amount is applied, it is still not light, it is not a sheer source of hydration.
-The coverage is buildable, that is true, but it’s there since the first layer.
+It has a thick consistency, and even when a small amount is applied, it’s still not light; it’s not a sheer source of hydration.
+The coverage is buildable, that’s true, but it’s there since the first layer.

-It has a limited shade range, at the moment only 7 shades are available.
-I was lucky to find my shade, but I don’t see here for example a light-olive shade or a dark neutral.
-More options for more people, please Missha.
-This product is amazing for oily skin and it’s a shame not to find the perfect shade for each person.
+It has a limited shade range- at the moment, only 7 shades are available.
+I was lucky to find my shade, but I don’t see a light-olive shade or a dark neutral here, for example.
+More options for more people, please, Missha!
+This product is amazing for oily skin, and it’s a shame not to find the perfect shade for each person.

-When applied, it looks wet and stays looking like that for at least half an hour making difficult to apply different products on top.
-For this reason, I can only apply the minimum amount possible and I need to work with care with cream bronzers, blushes, so I don’t lift the layer of foundation making the makeup look patchy.
+When applied, it looks wet and stays that way for at least half an hour, making it difficult to apply different products on top.
+For this reason, I can only apply the minimum amount possible, and I need to work with care with cream bronzers and blushes so I don’t lift the layer of foundation and make the makeup look patchy.

-My biggest problem with this foundation is that after a few hours it sinks into the skin, making my dry areas visible, my fine lines even more visible.
+My biggest problem with this foundation is that after a few hours, it sinks into the skin, making my dry areas visible and my fine lines even more visible.
 For this reason, I need to refresh my makeup by applying a hydrating mist, which is a bummer when you don’t have a spray to carry with you.

 Ingredients